rodg/nier-wiki-backup/templates/skip-template.md

 This is a consize overview of what this skip is, why it is done and what defining characteriscia are.

 # Variations
-The different ways to do this trick ordered in increasing difficulty.
+The different ways to do this trick ordered by increasing difficulty.
 <!-- if difficulty ambiguous in meta relevant order -->
 | Variation   | Timesave    |
 | ----------- | ----------- |